-Those unfortunate folks having serious illness are but a very small percentage of citizens actually in need of weed.
+Unfortunate folks having serious illness are but a very small percentage of citizens actually in need of weed.
 On the other hand, as my late father-in-law often said,

-“Potheads will always be potheads!”
+“Potheads will be potheads!”

 “But Mr. Hankins, whiskey and tequila are far worse on the body than cannabis.”

-These reefer experts conveniently avoid the marijuana word.
+Those reefer experts conveniently avoid the marijuana word.

-I have a well-rehearsed reply for them and it goes like this.
+I have a well-rehearsed reply for them, and it goes like this.

-“We aren’t talking about alcohol, we’re talking about dope!”
+“We aren’t talking about alcohol; we’re talking about dope!”

 Had he asked me beforehand about trying a marijuana derivative I would’ve said,

-“No way Jose!”
+“No way, Jose!”